This article provides general information relating to the parties in a Discretionary Trust.

 The Appointor for a Trust:

-- may be one or more individual (must be over 18 years);
+- may be one or more individuals (must be over 18 years);

 - may also be one of the Beneficiaries of the Trust;

-- can be the Trustee on the establishment of the Trust, but may not be appointed as Trustee at a later stage (or there may be adverse stamp duty consequences)
+- can be the Trustee on the establishment of the Trust, but may not be appointed as Trustee at a later stage (as there may be adverse stamp duty consequences

 Discretionary Trusts usually have a wide pool of potential Beneficiaries, including Companies and other Trusts.
 The Beneficiaries do not have legal ownership over Trust assets, but they have the right to be considered in the Trustee's decision to distribute trust assets.